Print / View Finding Aid as Single Page

 ||The United Women Firefighters (UWF) was founded in 1982 as a support organization

-occupational and sexual discrimination and the sexual harassment women firefighters
+deal with the occupational and sexual discrimination women firefighters faced.
+The

-as Women in Fire Suppression).
+alternately known as Women in Fire Suppression).
 The collection contains scrapbook

-material, personal correspondence, legal documents, organizational files, subject files, clippings, photographs,
+material, personal correspondence, legal documents, organizational files, subject

 ||Materials are in English